Monogatari/Documentation/configuration-options/game-configuration/internationalization.md

 Once you've formatted your script correctly, a language selection screen will appear for players that haven't selected a language yet.
 It will automatically detect the languages in your script and show buttons like the ones shown in the image.

-{% hint style="warning" %}
+> [!NOTE]
-You most likely **won't see this screen** appear to you because you transitioned from a single language game to a _multi language_ one and thus, your settings were already set.
+> You most likely **won't see this screen** appear to you because you transitioned from a single language game to a _multi language_ one and thus, your settings were already set.

-If you want to trigger this screen, you'll have to remove the settings from your storage using the dev tools.
+>
-{% endhint %}
+> If you want to trigger this screen, you'll have to remove the settings from your storage using the dev tools.

 Players are also able to change their language from the settings screen.
 The following image shows the language selection setting that appears automatically when a _multi language_ game is configured: